 5 Then Aḏam told him all that had befallen them.
 And Heḇel felt deeply about what his father told him.

-9 Then when it was day, Heḇel came to Aḏam and Ḥawwah, and told them of the vision he had seen.
-But when they heard it, they grieved much over it, yet said nothing to him about it; they only comforted him.
+9 Then Heḇel came to Aḏam and Ḥawwah when it was day, and told them about the vision he had seen.
+When they heard it they worried about it very much, but said nothing to him about it.
+They only comforted him.